ss2d22/hacksussex/README.md

 ## 🌟 Features

 - 🎯 AI-powered hate speech classification using TensorFlow & Hugging Face
-- 🔥 Real-time browser extension to detect and flag harmful content
+- 🔥 Real-time dashboard to view and filter harmful content
 - 🌍 Server backend with Deno & Oak for authentication and AI inference
 - 🔒 Secure user authentication with Clerk
 - 🌚 Fully documented API with Swagger (OpenAPI 3.0)